wp-plugins/wp-dashboard-notes/readme.txt

 You could change the colors by overriding the style from another stylesheet.
 If you need help with this, ask in the support forums.

+= What does ‚visibility: Everyone mean’? =

+With WP Dashboard Notes you have two options, a note just for yourself or for everyone.
+Everyone means here, everyone who has access to the WordPress dashboard will see the note.

+= How can I change the note type (from/to list/regular note)? =

+When hovering over the note you’ll se a black bar appearing at the bottom of that note.
+The third icon in that bar will switch note types.

 == Installation ==

 1. Upload the folder `wp-dashboard-notes` to the `/wp-content/plugins/` directory.